Welcome to day 21 of the 30 Days of Python series! Today we'll learn about how to (and why to) split our Python code into multiple files.

 import json print(globals())

 Then that displays the names currently in the global namespace.
 The module name will be in the global namespace, ready for you to use.

 §Importing allows us to access elements of the imported module

 After importing, we can do something like this to access something inside a module:

 math module.
 In this case, that is the value of the mathematical constant, pi.

-* to add almost everything from a module to our global namespace.
+* to add almost everything from a module to your global namespace.
+This can "pollute" the global namespace, filling it with variables.
+Most of the time, it's strongly discouraged.